frankyn/GraphDBBenchmark/README.md

 Copy this directory to as many machines as required.

 ### Starting GDB actors ###
-On each machine, you will have to modify the file GDB-Unified/config/application.conf.
+On each machine, you will have to modify the file GDB-Distrib/config/application.conf.
 This file is the AKKA configuration file used to configure all the actors of the system.
 On the server machine, change the IP address (and optionally the port number) in the SSys section of the file with the network address that must be used by the server.
 The same configuration applies for the master client (MCSys section) and the slave clients (SCSys section) actors.

-To start the server on a Linux host, run GDB-Unified/startserver.sh (resp. startserver.bat on a Windows host).
+To start the server on a Linux host, run GDB-Distrib/startserver.sh (resp. startserver.bat on a Windows host).
-To start the master client on a Linux host, run GDB-Unified/startmc.sh (resp. startmc.bat on a Windows host).
+To start the master client on a Linux host, run GDB-Distrib/startmc.sh (resp. startmc.bat on a Windows host).
-To start a slave client on a Linux host, run GDB-Unified/startsc.sh (resp. startsc.bat on a Windows host).
+To start a slave client on a Linux host, run GDB-Distrib/startsc.sh (resp. startsc.bat on a Windows host).

 After having started the server, the master client and at least one slave client, the user is allowed to start running a benchmark.

 ### Defining and starting your benchmark ###
-#### Command line mode ####
+#### Source mode ####
-In order to define a custom benchmark, start by modifying the file GDB-Unified/src/main/java/com/silvertower/app/bench/main/Benchmark.java.
+In order to define a custom benchmark, start by modifying the file GDB-Distrib/src/main/java/com/silvertower/app/bench/main/Benchmark.java.
 There are two methods that can be modifed:
 -	The method Benchmark#addInitializers defines which graph databases will be evaluated during the benchmark
 -	The method Benchmark#benchmark specifies which workloads will be executed on each graph database